ionic-team/ionic-site/docs/v2/api/components/nav/ViewController/index.md

 </h3>

 Set if the back button for the current view is visible or not.
-Be sure to call this after `ionViewWillEnter` to make sure the  DOM has been rendered.
+Be sure to wrap this in `ionViewWillEnter` to make sure the has been compleltly rendered.

 <table class="table param-table" style="margin:0;">